 Family Law Solicitors

-What elements are looked at to determine a divorce settlement?
+Divorce settlement what elements are looked at to determine the final settlement

 The following factors will be taken into account:

 - The current earnings of each party

 - Children – their financial needs and any other factors that may affect their future well-being

 - The possible earning capacity of each party in the future